jahnf/mkcres/README.md

 ======

-mkcres is a Python tool for generating and maintaining C/C++ resource files that can be embedded in a program. mkcres comes with a python comand line tool and also a header and source for easy access to the embedded resources within the program.
+mkcres is a Python tool for generating and maintaining C/C++ resource files that can be embedded in a program. mkcres comes with a python command line tool and also a header and source for easy access to the embedded resources within the program.